Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

 Furthermore, in line with the findings in previous sections, the HD simulations exhibit higher turbulent velocities than their MHD and MHD+TC counterparts.
-As observed previously, the presence of magnetic field and thermal conduction hinders the growth of KHI for $\alpha\neq 0^\circ$, which directly correlates with the decrease of the magnitude of turbulence in the mixing layer.
-In terms of magnitude, we found similar values compared to previous cold streams simulations from \citet[][without radiative cooling]{Mandelker2019} with $V'_{\rm{ML}} \sim 0.2 v_{\stream,0}$.
+As observed previously, the presence of magnetic fields and thermal conduction hinders the growth of KHI for $\alpha\neq 0^\circ$, which directly correlates with the decrease of the magnitude of turbulence in the mixing layer.
+In terms of the magnitude of turbulence, we found similar values to previous cold streams simulations from \citet[][without radiative cooling]{Mandelker2019} with $V'_{\rm{ML}} \sim 0.2 v_{\stream,0}$.
 However, our turbulent velocities are higher than in their simulations with radiative cooling \citep{Mandelker2020a} which exhibit $V'_{\rm{ML}} \sim 0.2 v_{\stream,0}\delta^{-1/2}\sim 0.02-0.03v_{\stream,0}$.
 This difference could be attributed to the different domains of integration.
-In their cases, they consider both the stream and the mixing layer, while in our case, we strictly confine the domain inside the temperature thresholds of the mixing layer.
+In their case, they consider both the stream and the mixing layer, while in our case, we strictly confine the domain inside the temperature thresholds of the mixing layer.
 When including the stream in the integral domain of Equation \ref{eq:VturbML}, we find $V'_{\rm{ML}} \sim 0.6 v_{\stream,0}\delta^{-1/2}$ which is smaller than our value within the mixing layer.
-Their simulations are in three-dimension while ours are in two-dimension; therefore, we do not expect a perfect match in the magnitude of the turbulence.
+Their simulations are in three dimensions while ours are in two dimensions; therefore, we do not expect a perfect match in the magnitude of the turbulence.

 We found that the impact of MHD or MHD+TC on the turbulence magnitude correlates with the stream mass evolution.
 As the angle $\alpha$ tends to $90^\circ$, the strength of the turbulence decreases.
-We applied the fitting approach of the HD simulations in Fig.~\ref{fig:Vturb_ML} to the MHD and MHD+TC simulations altogether, with $\alpha\neq 0^\circ$.
-We hereby exclude from the fits the simulations with $\alpha=0^\circ$ because their magnetic field does not increase enough to have a significant impact compared with the HD simulations as seen previously.
+We applied the fitting approach of the HD simulations in Fig.~\ref{fig:Vturb_ML} to the combined sample of MHD and MHD+TC simulations, with $\alpha\neq 0^\circ$.
+We exclude from the fits the simulations with $\alpha=0^\circ$ because their magnetic field does not increase enough to have a significant impact compared with the HD simulations.
 The resulting fit gives us,